Reporting hate crime

 - Gender identity

-Reporting an offence - what to do
+Reporting an offence

 - In an emergency, always call 999